andyglover/FizzBuzz/README.md

 - I'd encountered FizzBuzz before, but never successfully solved it on my own, so, woohoo!

+The rules of FizzBuzz are:

+- Print numbers from 1 to 100

+- If the number is divisible by 3, print "Fizz".

+- If the number is divisible by 5 print "Buzz".

+- If the number is divisible by 3 and 5, print "FizzBuzz".

+- Otherwise, print the number.

-- This project is published at http://www.andyglover.io/FizzBuzz/
+This project is published at http://www.andyglover.io/FizzBuzz/